shrop/os-app-configs/shrop-macbookpro.md

 #### Evernote
 * Preferences
+	* General
+		* Evernote Helper
+			* Check “Keep Evernote Helper running in the background when I quit Evernote
+			* Check “Show Elephant in Menubar”
+			* Check “Start the Evernote Helper when I log in to my computer”
+	* Clipping
 		* After clipping
 			* Uncheck "Bring the clip to the front"
 			* Uncheck "Bounce the dock icon once"

 #### Finder
 * Preferences